 Secular nonprofits are also important While they may have some players. congregational donors and volunteers that come through religious channels, their work is defined primarily in secular terms.
-About one third of all the human service. development. community and culture/education/health connections that congregations have are connections to explicitly secular organizations.
+About one third of all the human service. community development, culture/education/ health connections that congregations have are connections to explicitly secular organizations.
 Education and self help work is, in fact, more often accomplished through secular groups.
-From literacy programs to choirs and dance troops, secular community benefit organizations often receive space, volunteers, and monetary support from congregations.
+From literacy programs to choirs and dance troops, secular community benefit organizations often receive space. volunteers, and monetary support from congregations.

-The other activity in which secular nonprofits are the dominant player is As we saw above, policy advocacy. congregations provide support to groups as diverse as Amnesty International, the Sierra Club, and Physicians for Social Responsibility.
-Such secular groups are more common considerably than religiously based ones (such as Interfaith Alliance or Bread for the World) in the advocacy partnerships cited by congregations.
+The other activity in which secular nonprofits are the dominant player is policy advocacy.
+As we saw above, congregations provide support to groups as diverse as Amnesty International, the Sierra Club, and Physicians for Social Responsibility.
+Such secular groups are considerably more common than religiously based ones (such as Interfaith Alliance or Bread for the World) in the advocacy partnerships cited congregations.

-Perhaps surprisingly, at least some congregations are also involved in partnerships various program with governmental organizations.
-Most connections are between common congregations and schools, and most often those connections involve members in tutoring and other support programs.
+Perhaps surprisingly, at least some congregations are also involved in various program partnerships with organizations.
+Most governmental are connections between common congregations and schools, and most often those connections involve members in tutoring and other support programs.
 In addition, congregations are often partners in public projects that are run by parks departments, police departments, and chambers of commerce.
 In Chicago, for instance, a number of congregations participate in the CAPS (Chicago Alternative Policing Strategy) program.
 One church in Hartford provides resources for special activities at the public library.
-And in both of our rural locations, churches have especially close working relationships with the county welfare Social workers know which office. churches to call when there are emergency needs.
+And in both of our rural locations, churches have especially close working relationships with the county welfare Social workers know which churches to call when there are emergency needs.

 These partnerships all began long before the current discussion of "charitable choice."
 They are part of the longstanding pattern of more informal cooperation between religious groups and government.
-In none of these cases was a congregation receiving government funds to support any service activity.
-11
+In none of these cases was a congregation receiving government funds to support any service activity.11